 - Potentially Unwanted Applications (PUA) or Potentially Unwanted Programs (PUP).

-Some of the software is not necessarily harmful, but it does spoil Windows experience.
-They do it by either installing applications without user knowledge or serve advertisements without consent.
+Some software is not necessarily harmful, but it does spoil the Windows experience.
+It does this by either installing applications without user knowledge or serving advertisements without consent.

 1] Malicious software